 - A person who is accountable only to the governors, and who carries overall responsibility for the day-to-day management and control of the charity.
-At Heathfield this is the Headmistress. - A person who is accountable only to the Headmistress or the governors, and who is responsible for the overall management and control of the charity's finances.
-At Heathfield this is the Bursar.
+At the School, this is the Headmistress. - A person who is accountable only to the Headmistress or the Governing Body, and who is responsible for the overall management and control of the charity's finances.
+At the School this is the Bursar.